onkarfictive/onkarfictive/README.md

 <h1 align="center">Hi 👋, I'm Onkar Chugh</h1>
 <h3 align="center">React, Next.js, and Node.js developer who builds clean, efficient web apps (and occasionally stares at bugs like they owe me an explanation).
-Passionate about writing code that actually works — most of the time on purpose.</h3>
+Passionate about writing code that actually works.... most of the time on purpose.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">